-In this first edition of ‘Alumni Spotlight’ we meet Arunima Hoskote, an Economics graduate who has gone on to forge a successful career in writing and editing.
+In this first edition of ‘Meet our Alumni’ we meet Arunima Hoskote, an Economics graduate who has gone on to forge a successful career in writing and editing.
 Prior to studying her MPhil in Economics in Cambridge, Arunima was a student at Mumbai University.

 Life in Cambridge

 “My time at Cambridge was wonderful.
 I was on a prestigious scholarship and it was my first time abroad.
 The first few days were a bit frightening as if I had dived at the deep end of the pool and learning to swim there.
 But gradually I started enjoying the freedom and valued the independence.
 I became self-reliant in no time.
 I am glad I went to Hughes Hall since it was a graduate college and had a close-knit group of friends.